ebzzry/barf/README.md

 zero ore more *package* arguments.
 When a command doesn’t have an argument, it means it doesn’t take any.

-For convenience, most of the commands can be shorted to its initials, for example:
+For convenience, the commands—aside from the `fetch-*` ones—can be shortened to its initials, for example:

 ```bash
 $ nix rebuild-switch-upgrade